AdobeDocs/express-add-ons-docs/src/pages/guides/distribute/review_guidelines.md

 <InlineAlert slots="text" variant="info"/>

-These docs are for Adobe Express add-on APIs which are still in private beta.
+The add-on developer documentation you are previewing is for the beta version of Adobe Express.
 [Join the waitlist](https://adobe.com/go/express-developer).

 # Review Guidelines
 Coming soon!